CD276: Structure

 B7-H3 is a 316 amino acid-long type I transmembrane protein, existing in two isoforms determined by its extracellular domain.
 In mice, the extracellular domain consists of a single pair of immunoglobulin variable (IgV)-like and immunoglobulin constant (IgC)-like domains, whereas in humans it consists of one pair (2Ig-B7-H3) or two identical pairs (4Ig-B7-H3) due to exon duplication.
 B7-H3 mRNA is expressed in most normal tissues.
 In contrast, B7-H3 protein has a very limited expression on normal tissues because of its post-transcriptional regulation by microRNAs.
 However, B7-H3 protein is expressed at high frequency on many different cancer types (60% of all cancers).
+The 4Ig-B7-H3 isoform is predominant in cancer.

 Function

 In non-malignant tissues, B7-H3 has a predominantly inhibitory role in adaptive immunity, suppressing T cell activation and proliferation.

 In malignant tissues, B7-H3 is an immune checkpoint molecule that inhibits tumor antigen-specific immune responses.
 B7-H3 also possesses non-immunological pro-tumorigenic functions such as promoting migration, invasion, angiogenesis, chemoresistance, epithelial-to-mesenchymal transition, and affecting tumor cell metabolism.